TheoJD/Hibana/README.md

 You play Hibana, a little girl equiped with a mechanic arm acting as a flamethrower.
 You have to escape from the forest.

-To progress, you needto reach the portal of each scene : the white flame.
+To progress, you need to reach the portal of each scene : the white flame.

 Burn or stay clear of the creatures that only attack you hand-to-hand.